Ianokane1/pawfectionparlour/README.md

 # Dog Grooming Website

 ## Introduction
 Welcome to Pawfection Parlour.
-This project is a simplebooking system, allow users to book a slot for this dog groomer.
-This will use languages such as Django, Python, HTML, CSS and JavaScript.
+This project is a simple booking system, that allows users to book a slot for this dog groomer.
+This will use languages such as Django, Python, HTML, CSS, and JavaScript.

 This project will show the use of CRUD functionality (Create, Read, Update, Delete).
-The user will be able create, read, update and delete their user profile and bookings.
+The user will be able to create, read, update and delete their user profile and bookings.

 A live website can be found [here](https://pawfectionparlour.herokuapp.com/).